lalanikarim/agent-spy/README.md

 # Agent Spy 🕵️

 A powerful, self-hosted observability platform for AI agents and multi-step workflows.
-Agent Spy provides comprehensive tracing, monitoring, and debugging capabilities for complex agent interactions with **LangSmith-compatible API** for seamless integration.
+Agent Spy provides comprehensive tracing, monitoring, and debugging capabilities for complex agent interactions with **API specification compatible with LangSmith endpoints** for seamless integration.

+## ⚖️ Legal Disclaimer

+Agent Spy is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by LangChain AI or the LangSmith platform.
+The use of the term "LangSmith" is for compatibility purposes only and does not imply any association with LangChain AI.
+All trademarks and registered trademarks are the property of their respective owners.

+This project implements an API specification compatible with LangSmith endpoints to enable integration with existing LangChain SDK configurations.
+The implementation is original work developed independently without access to LangSmith's proprietary source code.

+## ⚠️ Disclaimer & Project Status

+Agent Spy is an experimental project provided "as is" under the MIT License, without warranty of any kind.
+It is intended for research, development, and personal use.

+This software is not recommended for production environments.
+Users assume all risks associated with its use, including but not limited to data loss, system instability, and unexpected behavior.

+While Agent Spy aims to provide a powerful open-source alternative for AI observability, it is not a replacement for enterprise-grade, commercially supported solutions like LangSmith.
+For business-critical applications, we recommend using a commercially supported and validated product.

 ## 🌟 Features